Manises UFO incident: Incident details

 A TAE Supercaravelle was the first aircraft involved in the incident.
 Flight JK-297 had taken off from Salzburg (Austria) with 109 passengers on board, and had made a refuelling stop on the island Mallorca before setting course towards Las Palmas.

-Halfway through the flight, at about 23:00, Pilot Francisco Javier Lerdo de Tejada and his crew noticed a set of red lights that were fast approaching the aircraft.
-These lights appeared to be on a collision course with the aircraft, alarming the crew.
-The captain requested information about the inexplicable lights, but neither the military radar of Torrejón de Ardoz (Madrid) nor the flight control center in Barcelona could provide any explanation for this phenomenon.
+Halfway through the flight, at about 23:00, Captain Francisco Javier Lerdo de Tejada and his crew noticed a set of red lights that were fast approaching the aircraft.
+These lights appeared to be on a collision course with the plane, alarming the crew.
+He requested information about the inexplicable lights, but neither the military radar of Torrejón de Ardoz in Madrid nor the flight control center in Barcelona could provide any explanation for this phenomenon.

 In order to avoid a possible collision, the captain changed altitude.
-However, the lights mirrored the new course and stayed about half a kilometer away from the plane.
-Since the object was violating all elementary safety rules and an evasive maneuver was deemed impossible by the crew, the captain decided on going off-course and made an emergency landing in Manises' airport.
+However, the lights mirrored the new course and stayed about half a kilometer (.5 km) away from the plane.
+Since the object was violating safety rules and an evasive maneuver was deemed impossible by the crew, the captain decided to go off course and make an emergency landing at Manises Airport.
 This was the first time in history in which a commercial flight was forced to make an emergency landing because of a UFO.

 The flight crew reported the lights abandoning the pursuit just before the landing took place.
-However, three new UFO signals were detected by the radar, each one with an estimated diameter of 200 meters.
+However, three new UFO signals were detected by the radar, each one with an estimated diameter of 200 m.
 The objects were seen by several witnesses.
-One of the UFOs passed very close to the airport runway, and emergency lights were lit by the land crew in case the object happened to be an unregistered flight experiencing difficulties.
+One of the UFOs passed very close to the airport runway, and emergency lights were lit in case the object happened to be an unregistered flight experiencing difficulties.

-Given the lack of answer to all communication attempts, a Mirage F1 took off from the nearby airbase of Los Llanos (Albacete) to identify the phenomenon.
-The pilot, Spanish Air Force captain Fernando Cámara, had to increase his speed to mach 1.4 just to be able to get visual contact with what he perceived to be a truncated cone shape displaying a changing bright color, but despite his initial efforts the object quickly disappeared from sight.
-The pilot was informed of a new radar echo, which indicated that another object might be near Sagunto (Valencia).
+Given the lack of a response to all communication attempts, a Mirage F1 took off from the nearby airbase of Los Llanos in Albacete to identify the phenomenon.
+The pilot, Captain Fernando Cámara of the Spanish Air Force, had to increase his speed to Mach 1.4 just to be able to get visual contact with what he perceived to be a truncated cone shape displaying a bright changing color.
+Despite his initial efforts, the object quickly disappeared from sight.
+The pilot was informed of a new radar echo, which indicated that another object might be near Sagunto, Valencia.